- Role of the Commission

 There may be additional wastewater utilities subject to the jurisdiction of the Commission.
 Wastewater system operators, and customers of non-governmental community wastewater systems (not individual septic systems), are encouraged to contact the Commission to determine if this legislation is applicable.

-- For general consumer information, including how to file a complaint, please visit our Consumer Assistance
+- For general consumer information, including how to file a formal complaint, please visit our Consumer Assistance

 - Delaware Public Service Commission Frequently Asked Questions (FAQs)